my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 - … blir et økende problem i mange land. → … is becoming an increasing problem in many countries.

+- Det er *en bekymring* at … → There is concern that …

+  Det er *bekymringsfull* at … → It is worrisome that …

 ------